 Towards the end of The Larks, Colin Hingley crash lands behind enemy lines and is taken prisoner.
 In The Kingfishers we will learn what happened next.

 Holzminden prisoner-of war camp was a straflager - a punishment camp.
 Its inmates included a large number of habitual escapees and other troublemakers, though some were just plain unlucky.
 Colin is among those unlucky ones.
-The camp's commandant was hauptmann Karl Niemeyer, and eccentric character who had lived for seventeeen years in the USA.
+The camp's commandant was hauptmann Karl Niemeyer, an eccentric character who had lived for seventeeen years in the USA.
 Know to the prisoners as Milwaukee Bill, Niemeyer had adopted the Americans' accents, but failed to master their vocabulary.

-By 1918, life in any German POW camp was uncomfortable and challenging, not through cruelty but because food was becoming increasingly scarce.
+By 1918, life in any German POW camp was uncomfortable and challenging, not usually through cruelty but because food was becoming increasingly scarce.
 Red Cross parcels and gifts sent by prisoners' families meant that the inmates were often better fed than their guards.
 But the Holzminden regime under Milwaukee Bill was brutal and inconsistent.
-The brutality stemmed from the kommandant, who was designated a war criminal at the end of hostilities.
+The brutality stemmed from the kommandant, who was tried as a war criminal at the end of hostilities.
 The inconsistency had a more benign origin.
-Several German guards were disgusted by their superior's actions and tried surrpetitiously to ease the prisoners' burden.
+Several German guards were disgusted by their superior's actions and tried surreptitiously to ease the prisoners' burden.
 Many were severely punished for doing so; others, however, chose the safer route of carrying out orders.

 Concentrating those most likely to escape into one camp seemed like a good idea.
-Placing them where they were free to swap ideas and plans, and overseeing them with guards who had more fellow-feeling for their charges than for their officers, introduced a flaw to the reasoning.
+Placing them where they were free to swap ideas and plans, and overseeing them with guards who had more fellow-feeling for their charges than for their officers, introduced a significant flaw to the reasoning.
 Escape attempts included cutting the wire, climbing the fences and strolling through the gates in stolen civilian clothes, German uniforms or - at least once - a woman's dress.